When it comes to investing in language interpretation and translation, “price” and “cost” are two very different things.

 Of greater importance is your image with clients and patients.
 Essential information is being conveyed during interpreted sessions.
 If this information is miscommunicated or mishandled, the reputation you have worked so hard to build could be jeopardized.

-The need for quality extends to technology, as well.
+The need for quality extends to technology.
 The ideal LSP has a low percentage of dropped calls and a quick service-issue resolution time, two areas that can drive up costs unexpectedly.
 Likewise, top LSPs are constantly evaluating new technologies and deploying them when appropriate.

 A partner keeps up with the latest innovations in the language industry and will make recommendations to help your organization be more efficient, such as using translation memory to speed up a website translation or introducing a mobile app so employees can access quality interpreting from anywhere.